DhyanMPatel/Js-Vnnovate/JavaScript/01_JS_Fundamentals/Operators/intro.md

     - Nullish Operator (??)
 - Delete Operator (delete)  - if want to delete any Obj properties
 - void Operator (void)  - return undefined

+### Note
+- Unary operator precedence is higher then Binary Operator
+- Increment/decrement can only be applied to variables.
+Trying to use it on a value like `5++` will give an error.